Joe Jackson (footballer)

-Josef John 'Joe' Jackson (born 3 February 1993) is an English former professional footballer who played as a forward.
+Joseph John 'Joe' Jackson (born 3 February 1993) is an English former professional footballer who played as a forward.

 Jackson signed a professional one-year contract with Burnley in May 2011, having joined the club's Centre of Excellence in 2003.
 He made his first team debut with the club in April 2012.
 In January 2012, Jackson joined Barrow on loan, returning to his parent club in April.
 In August 2013 he joined Workington on a free transfer.
 After being diagnosed with leukemia in 2014 Jackson was given the all-clear in January 2018.

 Career

 Burnley

 Jackson joined the Burnley Centre of Excellence in 2003 from local side Furness Rovers, progressing through the youth system, signing two-year scholarship forms in the summer of 2009.
 He featured regularly for the reserve and youth sides, becoming the top scorer in the 2010–11 season, bagging 15 goals in 24 games.

 Jackson's goalscoring form led to him being offered professional terms in the summer of 2011, on a one-year deal.
 He sustained a foot injury shortly after signing his contract and missed the start of the 2011–12 season.
 Jackson returned to training in October, featuring with the first team in January 2012, when he was given a squad number and was an unused substitute in the FA Cup defeat at Norwich City.
 He made his professional debut for the Clarets on 21 April 2012, coming on as a substitute for Charlie Austin in a 4–0 defeat to Blackpool at Bloomfield Road, and signed a new one-year contract in July.

 On 4 April 2013, it was announced that he would not be offered a new contract when it expired in the summer.